It's not just paper and ink...

 On April 2006, "Garasu no Kamen Sen", a special volume containing the first 1026 pages of the manga

 and a manga chronicle, was published to celebrate the new anime.

-On January 26th 2009, volume 43 was published, together with a continuation of the story in
+On January 26th 2009, volume 43 was published, and so did a continuation of the story in